Artie Shaw

 Artie Shaw (born Arthur Jacob Arshawsky; May 23, 1910 – December 30, 2004) was an American clarinetist, composer, bandleader, and author of both fiction and non-fiction.

-Widely regarded as "one of jazz's finest clarinetists", Shaw led one of the United States' most popular big bands in the late 1930s through the early 1940s.
-Though he had numerous hit records, he was perhaps best known for his 1938 recording of Cole Porter's "Begin the Beguine".
-Before the release of "Beguine", Shaw and his fledgling band had languished in relative obscurity for over two years and, after its release, he became a major pop artist in short order.
+Widely regarded as "one of jazz's finest clarinetists," Shaw led one of the United States' most popular big bands in the late 1930s through the early 1940s.
+Though he had numerous hit records, he was perhaps best known for his 1938 recording of Cole Porter's "Begin the Beguine."
+Before the release of "Beguine," Shaw and his fledgling band had languished in relative obscurity for over two years and, after its release, he became a major pop artist in short order.
 The record eventually became one of the era's defining recordings.
 Musically restless, Shaw was also an early proponent of what became known much later as Third Stream music, which blended elements of classical and jazz forms and traditions.
-His music influenced other musicians, such as Monty Norman in England, whose "James Bond Theme" features a vamp possibly influenced by Shaw's 1938 recording of "Nightmare".
+His music influenced other musicians, such as Monty Norman in England, whose "James Bond Theme" features a vamp possibly influenced by Shaw's 1938 recording of "Nightmare."

 Shaw also recorded with small jazz groups drawn from within the ranks of the big bands he led.
 He served in the U.S. Navy from 1942 to 1944, during which time he led a morale-building band that toured the South Pacific.
 Following his discharge in 1944, he returned to lead a band through 1945.
 Following the breakup of that band, he began to focus on other interests and gradually withdrew from the world of being a professional musician and major celebrity, although he remained a force in popular music and jazz before retiring from music completely in 1954.

 Early life

-Arthur Jacob Arshawsky was born on May 23, 1910, in New York City to Sarah (née Strauss) and Harold "Harry" Arshawsky, a dressmaker and photographer.
+Arthur Jacob Arshawsky was born on May 23, 1910 in New York City.
+His mother was Sarah (née Strauss) and his father was Harold "Harry" Arshawsky, a dressmaker and photographer.
 The family was Jewish; his father was from Russia, his mother from Austria.

 Shaw grew up in New Haven, Connecticut, where his natural introversion was deepened by local antisemitism.
-He bought a saxophone by working in a grocery store and began learning the saxophone at 13.
-At 16, he switched to the clarinet and left home to tour with a band.
+He bought a saxophone by working in a grocery store and began learning to play it at 13.
+At 16, he switched to the clarinet, and left home to tour with a band.